haldarmahesh/reactjs-mapple-tooltip/README.md

   );
 }
 ```
-Isn't it super easy to start wwiith Mapple ToolTip :sunglasses:
+Isn't it super easy to start with Mapple ToolTip :sunglasses:

 The Mapple-ToolTip seeks for two child elements.
 When the mouse pointer is hovered on the _first child_, div in the example, the Mapple ToolTip appears on top of the first child with the _second child_ as the content within the tip.